-“Run for New York, is the another true story based on the adventures of English Commander Nathaniel Courthope, whose heroic stand against the Dutch on a tiny spice island in the East Indies helped to reshape history.
+The second, Run for New York, is the another true story based on the adventures of English Commander Nathaniel Courthope, whose heroic stand in the 1600s against the Dutch on a tiny spice island in the East Indies ultimately helped to reshape history.
 Long since forgotten by almost everybody, it is the very reason that New Amsterdam became New York !